Common Causes of Large Truck Accidents

 Semi-trucks are significantly larger than the average passenger car.
 Due to this, the occupants of the passenger vehicle will suffer the most trauma during an accident.
 Although there are more motor accidents involving passenger cars, accidents involving semi-trucks often end in fatality.

 Truck drivers must complete specific training before operating a 40-ton vehicle.
-They also need to follow extraordinary caution when operating on the open road.
+They must maintain vigilance when operating on the open road.
 However, this is often not the case.
 In addition, trucking companies, shipping companies, and truck manufacturers may also act negligently.
 This negligence can lead to serious and fatal truck accidents.

 Common Causes of Truck Accidents